Thu, 03 May 2012

 Day 14

-Westwards to Selfoss via the two impressive waterfalls of Skógafoss and Seljalandsfoss.
-Northeast via the Kerið explosion crater and the world-famous Geysir area to spectacular Gullfoss waterfalls.
-Return to Reykjavik via the beautiful historical site of þingvellir National Park (UNESCO) where the North American and Eurasian tectonic plates are still moving apart, then through the Mosfellsheiði moors to drop off your hire car (201 miles).
+Continuing on the Ring Road westwards to Selfoss via the two impressive waterfalls of Skogafoss and Seljalandsfoss.
+Northeast via the Kerid explosion crater and the world-famous Geysir area to spectacular Gullfoss waterfalls.
+Return to Reykjavik via the beautiful historical site of Thingvellir (UNESCO) where the North American Eurasian tectonic plates are still moving apart, then through the Mosfellsheidi moors to drop off hire car (201 miles).

 Day 15